zenobio93/seat-docs/docs/installation/docker_installation_5.md

 # Docker

-!!! danger
-    This guide walks you through the process of installing SeAT 5.x, which is still under development.
-It is advised that you only install it in a testing environments until a full release is made.

 Docker is ideally the installation route you want to go.
 Docker enables us to run SeAT on any platform capable of running docker itself (which includes Windows!).
 Additionally, upgrades and service maintenance are really low effort as you don't have to care about any dependencies.
 All of it is maintained within a docker stack, DockerHub and the GitHub Container Registry.

+!!! danger "SeAT 5.x is in preview"
+    This guide walks you through the process of installing SeAT 5.x, which is still under development.
+It is advised that you only install it in a testing environments until a full release is made.

-!!! info
+!!! info "Windows owner recommendation"
     If you plan on running Docker on Windows, for the best performance it is suggested that you run Docker using the Windows Subsystem for Linux 2 (WSL2) backend, available starting in Windows 10/Windows Server 20H1 (build 2004) releases.

+!!! warning "Windows owner special installation path"
+    If you are using Docker on Windows, you will need to use the [Manual Deployment](#manual-deployment) option below.

-!!! hint
+!!! tip
     Before starting the installation process, be sure you read this complete document first.
 It will help you understand all the steps from an installation process.

     If you feel like docker might not be your cup of tea, checkout some of the other [getting started](https://docs.docker.com/get-started/) guides that are available.

-!!! warning
-    If you are using Docker on Windows, you will need to use the [Manual Deployment](#manual-deployment) option below.

-!!! note "Eve Application and ESI"
+!!! abstract "Eve Application and ESI"
     SeAT uses CCP's [ESI](https://esi.evetech.net/) service in order to retrieve EVE Online-related information.
 Before you can make any authenticated calls to ESI, you have to register a third-party EVE application on the [developers portal](developers.eveonline.com/).
 This is an absolute must for SeAT to be of any use.
 The configuration of this step is covered in a later stage of the documentation.

 ## Internal Container Setup Overview